aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ### Focus

-For the rest of the project, I break down the broad question into these focuses:
+For the rest of the project, I break down the broad question into these directions:

 - *compare both forecast and actual EPS for each firm in the S&P 2019.*
 - *focus only and only on the firms present in the S&P 2019 Index.*